 Here you can see the continuation of the roof trim, the addition of the handrails on the balcony, and the final color of the steel vertical beams (it's hard to see but they were painted green to match the windows).

 The interior stairwell is nearly finished.
 Tension cable railings are carried through from the outside to the inside.
-Pine wood 2x4s have been repurposed as the handrails and will probably remain natural.
+Pine wood 2x4s have been

 The owner wanted to retain an open feeling between landings but close off direct view into the basement.
-An acrylic panel with mesh wiring inlaid is used to accommodate this need.
+An acrylic panel with mesh wiring inlaid is used to

 Due to the building codes in Montgomery County all new houses must have a sprinkler system.
 Fortunately, this requirement fits in wonderfully with the open ceiling plan.
 We chose to keep the sprinkler pipes raw and we cleaned them up with vegetable oil to allow their original color to show through.
 The rawness of the color works well with the steel beams and electrical conduits will be left raw as well.